 Three years of experience guarding inmates in a correctional institution.

-Two years of experience supervising, through subordinate supervisors, the activities of Correctional Sergeants.
+Two years of experience as a Correctional Lieutenant supervising the activities of subordinate correctional officers through Correctional Sergeants.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources, which has included the specific experience as indicated above.